upgini/upgini/README.md

 **Mission:** Democratize access to data sources for data science community

 ## 🚀 Awesome features
-⭐️ Find only features that *give accuracy improvement* according to accuracy metric: ROC AUC, RMSE, MAE, Accuracy, etc. Not just correlated with target variable, which 9 out of 10 cases gives zero accuracy improvement for production ML cases
+⭐️ Automatically find only relevant features that *give accuracy improvement for ML model*.
+Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement for real ML cases
 ⭐️ Calculate *accuracy metrics and uplifts* if you'll enrich your existing ML model with external features
 ⭐️ Check the stability of accuracy gain from external data on out-of-time intervals and verification datasets.
 Mitigate risks of unstable external data dependencies in ML pipeline
 ⭐️ Scikit-learn compatible interface for quick data integration with your existing ML pipelines